garden-io/garden/docs/guides/migrating-from-docker-compose.md

 file to tie them together and to add MongoDB.

 This application is based on the one at https://github.com/docker/awesome-compose/tree/master/react-express-mongodb.
-We've added four `*.garden.yml` files, which we'll walk through now in detail.
+We've added four `*.garden.yml` files, which we'll walk through in detail.

 ### The `project.garden.yml` file